gavinpardoe/DEP-Enrolment/README.md

 Pretty simple just remove the exiting content in the HTML Folder and drag & drop your own.
 In the import wizard make sure that Copy Items is checked.

-This is the contect that gets displayed in the WebView.
+This is the content that gets displayed in the WebView.
 It can also display hosted HTML content such a web pages, instead of using local content.

 #### MainViewController